Tyrrrz/MiniRazor/Readme.md

 ⚠️ **Project status: maintenance mode** (bug fixes only).

-MiniRazor is a tiny abstraction over the Razor engine, designed to provide a simple interface to compile and render templates, both at build time and at run time.
+MiniRazor is a tiny abstraction over the Razor engine, designed to provide a simple interface to compile and render templates, both at build time and at runtime.

 ## Download

-- 📦 [NuGet](https://nuget.org/packages/MiniRazor): `dotnet add package MiniRazor` (runtime compilation & build-time compilation)
+- 📦 [NuGet](https://nuget.org/packages/MiniRazor): `dotnet add package MiniRazor` (includes both MiniRazor.Compiler and MiniRazor.CodeGen)
-- 📦 [NuGet](https://nuget.org/packages/MiniRazor.Compiler): `dotnet add package MiniRazor.Compiler` (runtime compilation only)
+- 📦 [NuGet](https://nuget.org/packages/MiniRazor.Compiler): `dotnet add package MiniRazor.Compiler` (runtime compilation)
-- 📦 [NuGet](https://nuget.org/packages/MiniRazor.CodeGen): `dotnet add package MiniRazor.CodeGen` (build-time compilation only)
+- 📦 [NuGet](https://nuget.org/packages/MiniRazor.CodeGen): `dotnet add package MiniRazor.CodeGen` (build time compilation)

-> Note: if you're using `MiniRazor.CodeGen`, ensure that it's NOT referenced with `PrivateAssets="all"`!
+> ⚠ If you're referencing MiniRazor.CodeGen, ensure that it's **NOT** added with `PrivateAssets="all"`!
-This package includes a runtime binary which is required by the generated code.
+Although the source generator assembly itself is only used during build, this package also contains other binaries which are required by the generated code at runtime.

 ## Usage

 ### Compiling templates at build time

+> Compiling at build time requires MiniRazor.CodeGen or MiniRazor

 MiniRazor comes with a source generator that can parse Razor templates and transpile them into C# classes directly at build time.
 This workflow is suitable and highly recommended for scenarios where your templates are not expected to change.